 State of Massachusetts - Ombudsman’s Student Loan Assistance Unit

-The U.S. Department of Education (ED) announced a temporary change to the Public Service Loan Forgiveness (PSLF) program rules under the limited PSLF waiver!
+The U.S. Department of Education (ED) has announced a plan for permanent improvements to the Public Service Loan Forgiveness (PSLF) program that includes a one-time payment count adjustment to bring borrowers closer to forgiveness!

-To learn more about the limited PSLF waiver, including any actions you may need to take to gain access to these benefits, visit StudentAid.gov/PSLFwaiver or Edfinancial.com/PSLFwaiver.
+To learn more about the planned improvements, including any actions you may need to take to gain access to these benefits, visit StudentAid.gov/PublicService or StudentAid.gov/IDRadjustment.

 Make account changes, pay bills, & more.